 High throughput sequencing technology boosts the identification of cell surface markers through analyzing RNA expression, especially for cell types including tissue stem cells, which are often present in vivo in amounts too small to perform proteome analysis by mass spectrometry.
-Even though RNA-seq analysis can identify genes specifically expressed in NSPCs, it may not truly reflect protein expression levels, because RNA expression is not always consistent with protein expression19.
+Even though RNA-seq analysis can identify genes specifically expressed in NSPCs, it may not truly reflect protein expression levels, because RNA expression is not always consistent with protein expression20.
 In addition, non-protein biomolecules that can work as surface markers are not able to be detected by transcriptomic studies.
-For example, oligosaccharide Lewis X is a well-known surface maker widely used to label human embryonic stem cells and NSPCs, even though it can be associated with multiple proteins20.
-Therefore, direct mass spectrometry analysis is still not substitutable, and the development of methods that can make mass spectrometry analysis more feasible and convenient is of great interest for future studies.
+For example, oligosaccharide Lewis X is a well-known surface maker widely used to label human embryonic stem cells and NSPCs, even though it can be associated with multiple proteins21.
+Therefore, direct mass spectrometry analysis is not yet substitutable, and the development of methods that can make mass spectrometry analysis more feasible and convenient is of great interest for future studies.

 In addition to sialylation, other types of post-translational protein modifications play an important role in regulating functions of modified proteins.
-These modifications affect protein properties such as the conformation, half-life, and subcellular localization21,22.
-Several protein modifications have cell type specificity23,24,25.
-With the growing contents of the chemical toolbox, more modification types are amenable to metabolic labelling with chemical reporters26.
+These modifications affect protein properties such as the conformation, half-life, and subcellular localization22,23.
+Several protein modifications have cell type specificity24,25,26.
+With the growing contents of the chemical toolbox, more modification types are amenable to metabolic labelling with chemical reporters27.
 Hence, the chemical approach described here can be used for studying other differences in protein modification between stem cells and differentiated cells, illustrating the molecular mechanisms behind maintenance of stem cell properties and differentiation regulation.